requarks/highlightjs-line-numbers-esm/README.md

 });
 ```

-If your needs cool style, add styles by taste:
+If you needs cool style, add styles by taste:

 ```css
 /* for block of numbers */